aislabunimi/privacy.aware.od/README.md

 All the other options can be seen using `python3 main.py -h`.
 You may also use this file alone if you want, but it's highly unrecommended (it's easier to edit the .sh scripts).

-Running `python3 plot_results.py -h` shows the possible options for the code containing the plot results.

 For running one of the scripts reported in next subsections, just use the command:
 ```bash
 scripts/{script_name}.sh